blakeembrey/change-case/README.md

 [pascalCase](https://github.com/blakeembrey/pascal-case) changeCase.pascal(string)

-Return a string denoted in the same fashion as `camelCase`, but with the first letter capitalized.
+Return as a string denoted in the same fashion as `camelCase`, but with the first letter also capitalized.

 ```js
 changeCase.pascalCase('test string');